Imprinting persistent currents in tunable fermionic rings: APPENDIX A: EXPERIMENTAL METHODS

 \subsection{Light patterns creation}

 All the repulsive optical potentials, which we employ for the creation of the ring trap, the realization of the phase imprinting and the introduction of the local defect in the current flow, are obtained by shaping the intensity profile of a 532\,nm blue-detuned laser beam with a DMD.
-These optical potentials are focused on the atomic cloud through the high resolution ($\sim 1 \,\mu$m) imaging system described in Ref.~\citenum{Kwon2020sm}.
+These optical potentials are focused on the atomic cloud through the high resolution ($\sim 1 \,\mu$m) imaging system described in Ref.~\citenum{Kwon2020}.
 The DMD allows also for a dynamical control of the potential, which we employ in the sample preparation described above, for the phase imprinting and for ramping up and down the obstacle.
-To create the gradient light profile of Fig.~\ref{Fig2}(c) we employ the feedback protocol described in Ref.~\citenum{Kwon2020sm}.
+To create the gradient light profile of Fig.~\ref{Fig2}(c) we employ the feedback protocol described in Ref.~\citenum{Kwon2020}.
 The feedback effectively compensates for the Gaussian profile of the laser beam, producing a radially homogeneous and azimuthally linear light profile.
 The sharp gradient in the opposite direction originates instead from the finite resolution of our imaging system, and the feedback procedure cannot correct it.
-Each imprinting pulse is realized by turning on the gradient profile in the DMD image for a variable time $t_I \geq 50 \, \mu$s, limit set by the accessible framerates of the device.
+Each imprinting pulse is realized by turning on the gradient profile in the DMD image for a variable time $t_I \geq 50 \, \mu$s, limit set by the framerate of the device.
 In particular, to populate the $w=1$ state we employ $t_I \simeq (130, 150, 170)\,\mu$s for BEC, UFG and BCS superfluids, respectively.
-We cannot exclude that the working condition of $t_I > \hbar / \mu$ could contribute to the more dramatic effect of the imprinting pulse in the strongly interacting regime, that produces the shift in the $\langle w \rangle - \Delta \phi_I$ curve of Fig.~\ref{Fig1}.
+We cannot exclude that the working condition of $t_I > \hbar / \mu$ could contribute to the more dramatic effect of the imprinting pulse in the strongly interacting regime, that produces the shift in the $\langle w \rangle - \Delta \phi_I$ curve of Fig.~\ref{Fig3}.
+We verified at unitarity that increasing the overall gradient height to reduce the imprinting time needed to populate the $w=1$ state down to $ \simeq 110\, \mu$s does not affect the $\langle w \rangle - \Delta \phi_I$ curve shift.
+These conditions correspond to the lowest $t_I$, i.e., the highest gradient height, accessible by our experimental constraints.
 We note that, for a given $t_I$, each imprinting pulse adds the ring superfluid wavefunction of exactly the same phase profile, which results in identical spiral pattern in the interferogram.
 Thanks to the high reproducibility of the experimental sequence, interferograms obtained under the same condition can be averaged together to increase the fringe contrast.